YinHk-Notes/Unity-VRAR/xr interaction/Locomotion/README.md

 ## Locomotion
-The XR Interaction package provides a set of locomotion primitives to provide the means to move about a scene during an XR experience.
-These components are:
+The XR Interaction Toolkit package provides a set of locomotion primitives that offer the means to move around in a scene during an XR experience.
+These components include:

-- An XR Rig that represents the player
+- An XR Origin that represents the user
-- A Locomotion System
+- A Locomotion System that controls access to the XR Origin
-- A Teleportation System, with Teleportation destinations
+- A Teleportation Provider and Teleportation Interactables
-- A Snap Turn System
+- A Snap Turn Provider that rotates the user by fixed angles
-The following sections of this document outline how to use and extend these systems.
+- A Continuous Turn Provider that smoothly rotates the user over time
+- A Continuous Move Provider that smoothly moves the user over time
+- A Grab Move Provider that moves the user counter to controller movement
+- A Two Handed Grab Move Provider that can move, rotate, and scale the user counter to controller movement

 | Term | Meaning |
 | --- | --- |